Frijol/climate-change/GLOSSARY.md

 ## carbon engineering
 Geoengineering to pull carbon out of the atmosphere

+## CCGT
+combined cycle gas turbine: both steam and gas turbines used in combination

 ## CCR
 Coal Combustion Residual Rule concerns the disposal of coal ash, a waste product of coal power plants